A POINSETTIA BY ANY OTHER NAME

 “Every year, (growers) come out with new varieties and cultivars, so January and February is when we brainstorm,” says Paul Knuth, co-horticulture supervisor at Como.
 “When I first started in 1990, it was the same show year after year.
 Now we can say, hey, there’s this purple variety that came out, so let’s throw a show over on that scene or something.
 We can do something novel.”

 With this leeway, the Holiday Show’s poinsettia staple can still feel like a breath of fresh air every year even though the other five annual flower shows arguably have more conceptual flexibility.
 While the conservatory has played with different poinsettia colors over the years—last year the star of the show was the warmer hued and aptly named Gold Rush poinsettia—this year’s poinsettias are arrays of pinks with bursts of white.
 In reality, they’re not poinsettias at all.
 They’re the smaller, more compact look-a-like species, the princettia.

 Because the pinks of the princettias have blue undertones as opposed to red, the whole show will look cooler than in past years, and the colors will be enchantingly set off with the silver-toned plants and obelisks.
-Even with the focus on the princettias’ pinks, you’ll still see some signature red leaves among the mix.
+Even with this year's focus on the princettias’ pinks, expect to see more signature red leaves next year.
 As much as Knuth loves seeing how the Holiday Show can be reborn each year, he loves the crimson colors.